Belize

 - Awards And Recognition

-- Belize has received recognition for its conservation efforts, including UNESCO World Heritage status for the Belize Barrier Reef.
+- Belize has received recognition for its conservation work, including UNESCO World Heritage status for the Belize Barrier Reef Reserve System.

 - Modern Influences